Interdisciplinary Career Immersion – Mentorship Program

 Participating Companies

-2. Assign corporate supervisors as internship mentors
+2. Assign corporate supervisors as Career Immersion mentors

 3. Offer cross-disciplinary collaboration projects and training activities

-4. Design exclusive and innovative internship programs
+4. Design exclusive and innovative Career Immersion programs

 5. Host company info sessions and on-site visits